-- there is evidence available that was not considered in the decision: - there is evidence of prejudicial treatment in the decision; or - the appropriate process, as outlined in the Academic Calendar, was not followed.
+- there is evidence available that was not considered in the decision; - there is evidence of prejudicial treatment in the decision; or - the appropriate process, as outlined in the Academic Calendar, was not followed.

-The decision of a faculty member or of an Academic Affairs Committee may be appealed to the Academic Appeals Committee of the General Faculties Council using the appropriate form.
+The decision of a faculty member or of an Academic Affairs Committee may be appealed to the Academic Appeals Committee of the General Faculties Council using the appropriate form (see ambrose.edu/form/student-appeal-application).
 You must make this appeal in writing within seven days of having been informed of the decision, stating the basis on which the appeal is warranted.
 The decision of the Academic Appeals Committee is final.